 Things have evolved considerably since then, but the principle is the same.
 These days graded timber is delivered to the building site cut to size, so all you have to do is fix the bearers, posts and beams together on the concrete slab or foundation.

 Of course, there’s much more to it than that.
 The building must be structurally sound and satisfy the requirements for energy conservation, fire and electrical safety, moisture control, and ventilation.

 If you plan on using stick-built timber frames, consider the following:

 With stick-built construction, the timber has to take the weight of the floors and roof, so temporary bracing is required to hold everything together until you add plywood for rigidity.

 The choice of timber is paramount.
-Scant timber is no good because, although structurally equal to C16, it’s not graded, so you can’t prove its adequacy.
+Scant timber is no good because it’s not graded, so you can’t prove its adequacy.
 However, you can use Canadian lumber standard (CLS) timber, graded C16.

 If you’re not using a system build supplier, you must calculate the post and beam sizes, and for this, you may need a structural engineer.

 Preservative treatment is essential to prevent rot and insect attack, and the construction must incorporate a vapour barrier and a breathable membrane to stop damp penetration and interstitial condensation.